-When a child no longer requires additional support or measures to remove barriers to learning or when specific planned provision has been successful and accelerated progress has been made so that the Pupil is working within national expectations, they should be removed from SEN Register and no longer require a PtoS or IEP.
-The Pupil will continue to be monitored by the school's usual monitoring cycle.
-If a child has been receiving external agency support, such as a Speech and Language Therapist, and they are discharged with no further strategies of support required from the school, they will be taken off the school's SEN register.
+When a child no longer requires additional support or measures to remove barriers to learning or when specific planned provision has been successful and accelerated progress has been made so that the child is working within national expectations, they should be removed from SEND Register and they should no longer require a PtS or IEP.
+The child will continue to be monitored by the school's usual monitoring cycle.
+If a child has been receiving external agency support, such as a Speech and Language Therapist, and they are discharged with no further strategies of support required from the school, they will be taken off the school's SEND register.

 Occasionally a child will not require any additional support or measures to remove barriers to learning and they are working within national expectations, but they may still have diagnosed conditions that teachers and other adults should be aware of within school.
-For these children we will keep the PtoS up to date and ensure this information is shared at transition times with new class teachers or new schools as required.
-In this instance the child will remain on the school's SEN register.
+For these children we will keep the PtS up to date and ensure this information is shared at transition times with new class teachers or new schools as required.
+In this instance the child will remain on the school's SEND register.